EX-XDRiVER/Chart-Documentation/xdrv.md

 // - Each stage has its own set of events which can control different stage elements, like background lighting.
 // - For example, #EVENT=MyEventName,1.0,1,Variable3
 // #CHECKPOINT
-// - Currently unused, but will be added at a later date after release.
 // - Used to split a chart into sections.
-// - Each section has its own EX requirement and will start the timer when reached, and stop the timer when the EX requirement is completed.
-// - The total time of the play will be every section combined.
 // - Checkpoint times are saved in the play data, and will be used to compare 'splits' during gameplay to show your current pace.
 // - Each checkpoint has a name, defined by the chart tag.
 For example: '#CHECKPOINT=My Checkpoint Name'
 // - In each chart, a checkpoint is generated at row 0 with the name 'Start Line'.
 The name of this checkpoint can be changed by manually defining the checkpoint at row 0.